-In our gardens, we prefer green bell peppers—my husband loves the jalapenos, too.
+In our garden, we prefer green bell peppers—my husband loves the jalapeños as well.

-Peppers (Capsicum spp.) are warm-season annuals that need six to eight hours of daily sunlight and well-draining soil with a pH of 6.0-6.8.
-In Ohio, you can plant pepper seeds directly into raised soil beds, however, starting them in containers allows tender stems to develop further before being transplanted to the garden.
+Peppers (Capsicum spp.) are warm-season annuals that need six to eight hours of daily sunlight and well-draining soil with a pH of 6.0 to 6.8.
+In Ohio, you can plant pepper seeds directly into raised soil beds; however, starting them in containers allows tender stems to develop further before being transplanted to the garden.

 Seeding is fun!
 And starting them indoors is the smart way to grow peppers if you want to “do it yourself.”

-Pepper seeds require temperatures of 70-80 degrees Fahrenheit to germinate.
+Pepper seeds require temperatures of 70–80°F to germinate.
 Flats, plug trays, starter pots, and the like work well—we often use plastic milk and water jugs cut in half—for potting soil and special dirt blends.
 Place the containers in a window with direct sunlight or on a seedling heat mat for extra warmth.
-As the first tiny leaves appear, move the pots to a sunny window or underneath a specially-designed light.
+As the first tiny leaves appear, move the pots to a sunny window or underneath a specially designed light.

 Plant at least 12 containers if you want six or more pepper seedlings to survive the move and adaptation into your garden.

 Remove extraneous vegetation from the main stems.
 When the weather warms up and the plants are six to eight weeks old, you can take them outdoors to get acclimated to our Ohio climate.
-Start with an hour or two on sunny days when the temperature is around 70 degrees F.
+Start with an hour or two on sunny days when the temperature is around 70°F.